Top 7 Ayurvedic Herbs for Rejuvenation

 Stress, which triggers the production of degenerative fight or flight hormones and free radicals, literally strips the vital essence out of our cells and robs us of our longevity.

 As an antidote, Ayurveda recommends using various foods, lifestyle practices, and Mother Nature’s gift of herbs for energy to replenish our cells and restore our innate vitality.

 Rasayanas are employed in Ayurveda to enhance the quality of life, not necessarily the quantity of life—though these often go hand-in-hand.
 And interestingly, they are only effective when our behavior is equally uplifting, our lifestyle is in harmony with nature, and the food and air we take in is full of prana.

-Modern advancement in understanding the cell biology has enabled us to assess the effects of rasayana therapy at a cellular level.
-It has been observed that popularly used rasayana herbs like shatavari and ashwagandha support cellular integrity and protection.
-Ashwagandha, brahmi, tulsi, and schisandra have shown adaptogenic activity—meaning they intelligently adapt to the individual’s needs.
-Rasayana therapy may revolutionize the approach towards management of lifestyle and age-related diseases.
+It has been observed that traditional rasayana herbs like shatavari and ashwagandha support cellular integrity and protection.1 Ashwagandha, brahmi, tulsi, and many other herbs have shown adaptogenic activity—meaning they intelligently adapt to the individual’s needs.2

 Effects of Rasayana Therapy